rightfold/purescript-postgresql-client/README.md

 To use this library, you need to add `pg` as an npm dependency.

-Included is a preprocessor, purspgpp, which finds embedded SQL queries in PureScript source files and infers their types.
-Such queries can be written as
+Included is an optional preprocessor, purspgpp, which finds embedded SQL queries in PureScript source files and infers their types.
+Such queries can be written as follows:
-follows:

 ```purescript
 userName = [query|